poplatek/payment-methods-book/brick-n-mortar/README.md

 Swish has a large market share in Sweden and seems solely geared to the Swedish markets.
 As it is so strong locally and offers instant payments in that area, MobilePay is now trying to get into collaboration with Swish rather than attempting to take over its market.
-It is likely that Swish will become more or less the standard mobile payment method in Sweden.
+It is likely that Swish will win the Swedish mobile payments market.
-If it ends up in collaboration with MobilePay its users will be able to transfer money to most Nordic destinations via the MobilePay infrastructure at the same time as MobilePay users will be able to pay to all Swedish Swish users.
+If it ends up in collaboration with MobilePay its users will be able to transfer money to most Nordic destinations via the MobilePay infrastructure.

 ## About